 1. Sign in to your GoFundMe account

 2. Select the “Withdraw” button

 3. Select the “Set up withdrawals” button

 6. Click or tap the “Invite beneficiary” button

-If you select the 'Someone Else' option, you can enter your beneficiary’s name and email to send them a beneficiary invitation.
 Once they accept the invitation, they'll have sole access to withdraw donations.
-A separate beneficiary account will be created for them.
-They can sign into this separate account and withdraw via bank transfer or check.
-Bank transfers take 2-5 business days to arrive.
+A separate beneficiary account will be created for them that's connected to your campaign that you created for them.
+They can sign into this separate account and withdraw via bank transfer.

-Your campaign page will also reflect that you are raising funds on behalf of your beneficiary once the invite has been sent.
+Your GoFundMe page will also reflect that you are raising funds on behalf of your beneficiary once the invite has been accepted.

 If you have already withdrawn some of the funds, this option will not appear.
 Please contact our team to find out how to best handle your situation if you need to change where the funds are going after withdrawals have started.

 Customers who set up a Stripe account upon campaign creation cannot set up a beneficiary invitation.
 Instead, you can add your beneficiary’s bank information in your own account.
 This will only work for Stripe accounts.